CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/functionality.md

 # Supported types of implemented functions
 Note: functions listed here are not necessarily exposed to adapter API layer.
+See `doc/opencv.md` for details of the functionality available in OpenCV.

 ## Basic arithmetic operations
 |                              | s8  | u8  | s16 | u16 | s32 | u32 | s64 | u64 |